Qaiser-A/Portfolio/README.md

 # Portfolio

-Having fun by building websites and writing snippets of code with what interests me, such as cars.
+Having fun by building websites, programs and writing snippets of code in areas that interests me.

-Look through and see what you like.